psss/did/README.rst

     prefix = TT
     url = https://some.trac.com/trac/project/rpc

-See also examples link for some more inspiration.
+See examples to get some more inspiration on how to customize your config file.
+Use environment variable ``STATUS_REPORT_CONFIG`` to override the default config file location.

 Git Commit Hooks